9 Tips to Coping With Imposter Syndrome

 A few weeks back I was sitting with a group of women of different ages, working in various sectors.
 One was an ex-chemical engineer who traded her job to be a teacher.
 Another runs her own business making clothes while another was a teenager at an all-girls high school.
 The word “imposter syndrome” came into the conversation and my ears pricked up.

 I’ve been hearing this term often in my coaching practice.
-And, these are successful businesswomen who still doubt their place in the job sector they’re working in.
+And, from successful businesswomen who still doubt their place in the job sector, they’re working in.
 The women I described in my opening paragraph are all successful women in their own rights, including the teenager.
-And, yet they also battle with imposter syndrome.
+Yet, they also battle with imposter syndrome.

 What is imposter syndrome?
 And, if you battle with this in your own life, how do you manage it?
 Read on to find out more.
 I also share nine tips to help you cope with feeling like an imposter.